We need to rethink exercise

 To move enough, despite increasing environmental pressure toward the opposite, there are two options:

-1. Turn your own microenvironment into one where it’s impossible not to be fit.
+- Turn your own microenvironment into one where it’s impossible not to be fit.
 Here, discipline is outsourced to the environment, so you move effortlessly; moving is the default.
+(This is how I stay in shape.
+I haven't "exercised" in over a year but I'm in the best shape of my life, simply because of the demands of my environment - renovations, carrying a baby around, chopping wood for heating etc)

 For the most part, we fail at the first option, so we resort to New Year’s resolutions and (atomic) habits and buying workout programs from slightly obnoxious if not narcissistic Instagram fitness gurus.
 And, for the most part, we fail at this second option, too.